 Where land values are concerned the old natural organic growth at least provided a comparatively smooth transition between different use values, whereas the imposition of zoning introduced very abrupt changes of value on either side of an artificial boundary.
 On the drawing board Planners may re-allocate an area for a different use or extend a boundary and so alter the potential values of the sites affected.
 The differences of use value vary considerably.
 Between say light industrial and retail uses the difference may not be great but where it involves re-zoning of land previously within the green belt for residential development the difference can be enormous.
 Where permission is granted for development of previous green belt land for residential purposes the increase in value can be up to 200 times (1).
 This ‘betterment’ gain is partially redeemed under the present Community Infrastructure Levy, depending on the tariff rate set by the Local Authority, which is known in advance by the developer.
 This system is arguably better than the previous 106 Agreement, where the payment was negotiated, but it is still only a one-off payment and does not take into account the on-going rental values in the future.

 Under an LVT system I would suggest a process where, when a change of zoning for development is intended, the Local Authority could compulsorily purchase the land with compensation to the farmer/landowner.
 The land could then be sold on the open market for residential development to the highest bidder.
 The developer would buy the land in the full knowledge of the future LVT obligation.
 In this way the farmer would get a fair price plus compensation, the Local Authority would get the same price for the land, with an assured tax revenue base in the future, and the developer would acquire a valuable site at his own price.
-Any need to appease local residents with particular amenities could be financed form the increased tax revenue.
+Any need to appease local residents with particular amenities could be financed from the increased tax revenue.

 (1) Using figures from the Valuation Office Agency: Property Market Report 2011.